scipy/scipy/doc/source/tutorial/stats/sampling.rst

 an expensive setup that needs to be repeated for each parameter would lead to very poor performance.
 In such a situation, a fast setup is crucial to achieve good performance.
-An overview of the setup and sampling speed of the different method is shown in Table :ref:`unuran-methods-summary`.
+An overview of the setup and sampling speed of the different method is shown in Table unuran-method-summary_.

-.. table:: unuran-methods-summary
+.. _unuran-method-summary:

 =====================================  ===============  ===============  ===========  ==============
 Methods for continuous distributions   Required Inputs  Optional Inputs  Setup Speed  Sampling Speed